Skip to main content

 To create a snapshot manually, follow these steps:

-1. From your appStack, click the Snapshots icon.
+1. From your appStack, click the history icon (snapshot icon) next to Cloud Provider to open the Snapshots panel.

 Snapshot Notification